slongarama/city-story/README.md

 4. Clone this repo onto your Pi
 5. Run create-story.py in Terminal.
 Download dependencies if necessary
 6. Make sure that the voltages read correctly.
 Adjust the voltages in create-story.py if necessary

+## Customizing the Story
+The framework for creating the murder mystery story is laid out in the create-story.py script.
+The introduction asks the user for their name (used later) and some trivial input (used for interactivity).
+The instruction phase has no interaction.
+You can customize the time periods for these phases by adjusting the script.

+To edit the body of the story, you will need to customize the text in the 'paragraphs' dictionary.
+Make sure the key for each entry matches the key names identified in landtags and landvals, seatags and seavals.
+Feel free to change the tag names to match the contents of your murdery mystery map.
+This script uses land and sea nomenclature because of the initial map layout.
+The clues in the story could help a player find the right set of blocks to put on the map, or they could create an endless story.
+Either way, how the story goes is up to you.